Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Others were afraid to get involved in a controversy.

-Still others knew the Raymonds socially and weren’t privy to the personal conflicts.
+Still other Hollywood folk knew the Raymonds socially and weren’t privy to the personal conflicts.
 They simply didn’t know!
 So of course they denied it!
 You can’t blame them.

 One example of this was screenwriter Richard Sale (Northwest Outpost) who socialized with the Raymonds in the ’40s and ’50s.
 When I interviewed him he stated firmly that Jeanette’s marriage was happy.
 Later in the (taped) conversation he said he’d heard that Jeanette MacDonald and Gene Raymond had separated in the 1950s for a time and that Nelson Eddy also separated a few times from his wife.
 I then pointed out to Sale that he had made contradictory statements about Jeanette’s marriage.
 He thought for a minute and said that since they had never divorced, he figured they’d worked through their differences as many married couples do.
 Whenever he saw them together they always seemed fine.